Glass Water Bottles

 How we tested

 Reusable water bottles can be plastic, metal, or glass, all environmentally friendly alternatives to disposable plastic.
 We previously tested plastic and metal water bottles but excluded glass because of weight and durability concerns.
 However, interest in alternatives to plastic is growing, and glass models have proliferated in the market.
 We decided it was time to examine them.

-We chose six popular models priced from $8.13 to $38.00, ranging in capacity from 16 to 22 ounces, and put them through a battery of tests that included sipping, opening and closing lids, staining, shaking, washing, and, of course, dropping.
+We chose six popular models priced from about $10 to roughly $40, ranging in capacity from 16 to 22 ounces, and put them through a battery of tests that included sipping, opening and closing lids, staining, shaking, washing, and, of course, dropping.
 (Yes, this resulted in a lot of broken glass, even though most models came with a protective sleeve made of silicone or, in one case, nylon.
 One model was sleeveless, as its glass interior was fully encased in a plastic exterior instead.)
 We also assigned each model a temporary owner for one week, sending the bottles into the real world—to the grocery store and gym; to restaurants; to yoga, boot camp, and barre classes; they rode in cars, trains, and buses and sometimes just sat around the office, too.

 All models passed our staining, odor-retention, and leak tests.
 Bright red sports drink didn't color the glass or the undersides of the lids, and while most of the lids smelled faintly fruity if we really sniffed, it wasn't noticeable while drinking.
 None of the bottles leaked, even when we turned them upside down and shook them vigorously.
 They all looked great after 10 washes, too, with no signs of wear and tear.
 The real differences came down to how easy they were to use.
 From an aesthetically pleasing model that was a pain to fill to a loud lid that interrupted an otherwise peaceful yoga class, there were clear factors that separated the top performers from the rest.